openziti/helm-charts/charts/ziti-controller/README.md

 ## Managed Kubernetes Installation

 Managed Kubernetes providers typically configure server TLS for a Service of type LoadBalancer.
-Ziti needs pass-through TLS because it uses the client certificates of edge clients and routers.
+Ziti needs pass-through TLS because edge clients and routers authenticate with client certificates.
 We'll accomplish this by changing the Service type to ClusterIP and creating Ingress resources with pass-through TLS for each cluster service.

 This example demonstrates creating TLS pass-through Ingress resources for use with [ingress-nginx](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/).